Disney self-government in peril after Florida House vote

 For DeSantis, the attack on Disney is his latest salvo in a culture war waged over policies involving race, gender and the coronavirus, battles that have made him one of the most popular GOP politicians in the country and a likely 2024 presidential candidate.

+Opponents of the new map chanted phrases about the suppression of Black voters as GOP lawmakers returned and passed both bills

+“It was clear that our requests and proposed solutions were not going to be heard so he rushed it through,” Democratic Rep. Fentrice Driskell said of the Disney measure.

-The dispute with Disney began with the company’s criticism of a new law barring instruction on sexual orientation and gender identity in kindergarten through third grade as well as instruction that is not “age appropriate or developmentally appropriate.”
+The dispute with the company began with Disney’s criticism of a new law barring instruction on sexual orientation and gender identity in kindergarten through third grade as well as instruction that is not “age appropriate or developmentally appropriate.”

 In March, Disney said it would suspend political donations in the state and added that it would in turn support organizations working to oppose the new law.
 DeSantis and his fellow Republicans then lashed out at Disney, and have defended the law as reasonable.